Skip to Content

 This structure served as the frame of the open shelving.

-I added a thin piece of 1/4 inch board to the back of the frame to serve as the backing and screwed that into place.
+Next I cut a thin piece of 1/4″ plywood and screwed the board board to the back of the frame to serve as the backing and screwed that into place.

 Then I had the whole shelving structure.

-I cut molding to serve as a frame for the open shelving.
-The molding covers up the edges of the rough drywall.
+Next we cut molding to serve as a frame for the open shelving.
+The molding covers up the edges of the rough drywall when the unit slides into the hole in the wall.

 I picked up chair railing molding and cut it into pieces that would line up with the interior of my open shelving.